Styyx1/Ruvaak-Readme/README.md

 ### In-Game MCM options

-All of the MCM options are automatically configured for you already.
+Almost all of the MCM options are automatically configured for you already.
 Wait until all notifications on the top left are gone before opening the MCM. **Failing to do so will cause quite a few issues later on and will require you to start a new save.** You can tweak the MCMs to your liking:

 - Animated Potions (NPC support is disabled by default and untested by me)
 - Combat Difficulty Customizer (again, default profile is loaded but if the game is too hard/easy you can tweak stuff there)